The Meetings listed below are organised by Caterham U3A.

 The Outings and Social Events listed below are organised by either the Social Co-ordinator or individual groups.
 Follow the link to the respective group page for further details.

-As to regional and national U3A events, details of Study Days can be found on the web site for the Surrey U3A Network and the Chichester Summer School on the South East U3A Forum site.
+The dates for the Chichester Summer School next year are Monday 20 to Thursday 24 June 2020.
+Full details will be on the South East U3A Forum website in December.
 Information about the National Summer Schools can be accessed via the site for the Third Age Trust.

 |Dates for your Diary|